AdobeDocs/experience-manager-65.en/help/forms/using/cm-inline-condition.md

    To repeat the static text along with the DD elements, you need to apply repeat as explained in the further steps.

-1. Select the static text as well as the DD elements that you want to repeat, as shown below:
+1. Select the static text and the DD elements that you want to repeat, as shown below:

    ![2_repeat_selecttext](assets/2_repeat_selecttext.png)